-45% of Pupil Premium children access either Nurture support or specialised 1 to 1 support from the SEMH team.
+36% of Pupil Premium children accessed Nurture support while a further 36% accessed specialised 1 to 1 support from the SEMH team.
 All children in school accessed additional Forest School sessions to support their independence and confidence.
-3 children were supported in their access to FS with wellington boots and thick socks.
-3 children were supported financially to go on their trip to PGL and 1 child had his school uniform for high school provided.
-18% of our Pupil Premium children received specialist SEMH support to help them with the transition to High School.
+2 children were supported in their access to FS with warm winter coats.
+3 children were supported financially to go on their trip to Eaton Vale.
+24% of our Pupil Premium children received specialist SEMH support to help them with the transition to High School.

 Our Pupil Premium grant was used to train and support through supervision our ELSA.
-45% of our PP children accessed her support as did some of their parents.
+36% of our PP children accessed her support as did some of their parents.
 She was supported by the SEMH team from AHS.
-The well-being support that they both offered was invaluable and supported their attendance which was on average 92.8%
+The well-being support that they both offered was invaluable and supported their attendance which was on average 95.1%

 Specific support from the SEMH team was given on a 1 to 1 basis to those children who had experienced child hood trauma which included PLAC children.
 Those children also accessed individual instrumental music lessons to further support their well-being and interests.
+1 PLAC child received art therapy from a specialist counsellor to help with bereavement support and self-actualisation.

-68% of Pupil Premium children accessed the Breakfast Club to provide a settled start to the day.
+64% of Pupil Premium children accessed the Breakfast Club to provide a settled start to the day.
 In order to support attention span and concentration in class, breakfast and healthy snacks were provided for children.
-We worked alongside the North Norfolk Food bank to improve our resources and equipment for Breakfast Club which included a toaster for the children to use to support their nutritional intake.
-Teachers reported seeing a marked improvement in the children's concentration levels.
+We worked alongside the North Norfolk Food bank to improve our resources and equipment for Breakfast Club which included a smoothie maker for the children to use to support their nutritional intake.
+Teachers reported seeing a marked improvement in the children's concentration levels and puctuality.
 The majority of PP children continue to use Breakfast Club.
-Christmas food parcels were provided to 4 of our PP families who needed them and vouchers were issued during holiday periods to support families.
+Christmas food parcels were provided to 5 of our PP families who needed them and vouchers were issued during holiday periods to support families.
+52% of our PP children accessed After School Club which enabled them to have 2 snacks before home time and a range of activities including outdoor activities.

 Additional TA support was given to support reading and communication skills for more disadvantaged children.
-The Toe by Toe programme was piloted for individual children to support 'keeping up' in phonics.
-Data from this early pilot scheme suggested that children made good progress if the programme was followed closely.
+The Toe by Toe programme was embedded for individual children to support 'keeping up' in phonics.
+Sound Discovery was taught to KS2 children to support 'catch up' in phonics.
+Data suggested that children made good progress if these 2 schemes were followed closely.
 PP children received extra support in small group discussion work, using some techniques from Talkboost to support their contributions.
 The impact of this was clear and continues to be consolidated with PP children.

 Assertive Mentoring was utilised in maths in KS2 to highlight gaps in learning and support was given in small groups or 1 to 1 to accelerate learning.
+50% of the PP children in year 6 gained expected level of above in the end of KS2 SATs maths papers.

 Our Pupil Premium grant was also used to support CPD for teaching staff.
-This was in relation to Early Reading and higher order thinking skills.
+This was in relation to EYFS and Early Reading plus the use of cognitive science strategies.
 All of our Pupil Premium children benefitted from additional support in their reading using the skills developed in this CPD.
+66% of PP children in EYFS reached GLD in their early learning goals and 100% of PP children in year 1 passed the phonics test.